 Julia advises clients on strategic digital transactions and data privacy matters.
 She provides counsel on M&A deals that involve significant and complex technology issues, as well as on drafting and negotiating agreements covering data transfers, IT, software and brand licensing.
 Qualified as an IAPP CIPP/E (Certified Information Privacy Professional – Europe) and CIPT (Certified Information Privacy Technologist), Julia also provides compliance advice to large companies and startups in relation to GDPR and other data-related regulations in France and the EU.
 Julia is also very familiar with the commercial considerations clients face, having practiced in-house at Twitter, Financial Times and CBS for more than a decade.

 “Orrick is a market leader in the tech & innovation space and has a stellar global platform.
 I’m incredibly excited to work with the team in Paris and around the world and collaborate with my new colleagues to establish a market leading practice,” said Julia.

-Julia is the latest in a series of lateral hires who have joined the firm's IP Licensing & Technology Transactions practice, including Daniel Forester from Davis Polk, Sarah Schaedler from Kirkland, Colleen McDuffie from Arnold & Porter, Shana Solomon, formerly the GC of Velocity Sciences, David Schulman from Dechert, Faraaz Samadi from Milbank and Benedikt Migdal from Hengeler Mueller.
+Julia is the latest in a series of lateral hires who have joined the firm's Technology Transactions practice, including Daniel Forester from Davis Polk, Sarah Schaedler from Kirkland, Colleen McDuffie from Arnold & Porter, Shana Solomon, formerly the GC of Velocity Sciences, David Schulman from Dechert, Faraaz Samadi from Milbank and Benedikt Migdal from Hengeler Mueller.